Mallory Hacker, PhD, MSCI

 Research Information

 Dr. Hacker’s research focuses on understanding the effects of deep brain stimulation (DBS) in very early-stage Parkinson’s disease patients and studying objective methods to evaluate Parkinson’s disease progression.
-She also investigates the prevalence of spasticity in the long-term care setting and ways to improve its screening, diagnosis, and treatment.
+She also investigates the prevalence and impact of spasticity in the long-term care setting as well as ways to improve its screening, referral, and treatment.

 Neurology Advisor: Benefits of Deep Brain Stimulation for Early Stage Parkinson Disease